shrupadh/Microscopy_Cell_Counter_MATLAB/README.md

 ## 🔄 Project Workflow

-### Step 1: Load Image
+### Step 1 – Load Image
 Import a fluorescence microscopy image into the MATLAB application.

-### Step 2: Image Preprocessing
+### Step 2 – Image Preprocessing
 Improve image quality by:
-- Applying median filtering to reduce noise
+- Applying median filtering
 - Enhancing image contrast
 - Converting the image to grayscale

-### Step 3: Cell Segmentation
+### Step 3 – Cell Segmentation
-Separate bacterial cells from the background using thresholding and morphological image processing techniques.
+Separate bacterial cells from the background using thresholding and morphological operations.

-### Step 4: Cell Detection
+### Step 4 – Cell Detection
-Detect individual bacterial cells from the segmented image.
+Identify individual bacterial cells from the segmented image.

-### Step 5: Automated Cell Counting
+### Step 5 – Automated Cell Counting
-Automatically count the detected bacterial cells, eliminating the need for manual counting.
+Automatically count the detected bacterial cells, reducing the need for manual counting.

-### Step 6: Results Visualization
+### Step 6 – Results Visualization
-Display the processed image with detected bacterial cells and the total cell count through the graphical user interface.
+Display the processed image with detected bacterial cells and the total cell count using the graphical user interface.

 ---